Warship Wednesday Sept. 30, 2015: The Deseret Battlewagon

 The attacking Japanese pilots in the Pearl Harbor attack had been ordered not to waste their bombs and torpedoes on the old target ship, but it has been theorized some excited aviators mistook the gleaming wooden planks on her decking to be that of an American flattop.
 Further, she was berthed on the Northwest side of Ford Island where visiting aircraft carriers were usually tied up on the weekends.

-As such, Utah received two (perhaps three) Japanese torpedoes in the first wave of the attack.
+Utah received two (perhaps three) Japanese torpedoes in the first wave of the attack.

 Not retrofitted with torpedo bilges as other WWI-era U.S. battleships were, the Emperor’s fish penetrated her hull and she soon capsized, taking 64 of her sailors with her– 54 of which were trapped inside her hull and to this day never recovered.